 Father of the Bride – This person is one-eighth of the couple.
 He may be the father of the groom, or he may be the father of another member of the wedding party.

 Mother of the Bride – This woman is one-sixteenth of the couple.
-She may be the mother of the groom or the mother of another member of the marriage party.
+She may be the groom’s mother or another member of the marriage party.

 Grandmother of the Bride – This grandmother is one thirty-second of the couple.
 She is usually the mother of the groom.

-Grandfather of the Bride – This grandfather is one forty-fourth of the couple.
+Grandfather of the Bride – This grandfather is one-fourth of the couple.
 He’s usually the father of the groom.

 Uncle(s)/ Aunt(s) – This uncle or aunt is one fifty-sixth of the couple.
 He/she is usually the brother or sister of the bride or groom.